Writing letters to insurance companies

 Expert knowledge: Understanding legal pitfalls and formal requirements in insurance correspondence

-The Insurance Contract Act (VVG) regulates the rights and obligations of policyholders and insurers.
-Being familiar with important sections can assist you with phrasing.
-For instance, the duty to disclose information before the contract is concluded (§ 19 VVG) and in the event of a claim (§ 30 VVG) is significant.
-For certain communications, such as a termination, adhering to deadlines is crucial; often, the notice period is three months before the contract's end.
-The requirement for written form is stipulated for many declarations to the insurer, which means a handwritten signature on a document is understood.
-Although many insurers today also accept the text form (e.g., email) for certain matters, it is advisable for important declarations like a termination or an objection to a benefits refusal to send them by registered mail with acknowledgment of receipt to have proof of delivery.
-Our expert tip: In more complex situations or if the insurer does not respond, set an appropriate deadline for processing, usually two to four weeks.
+The Insurance Contract Act (VVG) governs the rights and obligations of policyholders and insurers.
+Knowledge of important paragraphs can assist you in formulating your documents.
+For example, the duty of disclosure before concluding a contract (§ 19 VVG) and in the event of a claim (§ 30 VVG) is significant.
+For certain communications, such as a termination, adhering to deadlines is crucial; often the notice period is three months to the end of the contract.
+A written form is required for many declarations to the insurer, which means a handwritten signature on a document is needed.
+While many insurers today also accept electronic forms (e.g. email) for certain matters, it is recommended to send important declarations such as a termination or an objection against a claim rejection by registered post with acknowledgment of receipt, to have proof of delivery.
+Our expert tip: In more complex cases, or if the insurer does not respond, set an appropriate processing time, usually two to four weeks.
 This can expedite the process.

 Communication Strategy: Striking the Right Tone and Avoiding Common Mistakes

-Clear, factual, and polite communication is crucial, even in correspondence with insurance companies.
+Clear, factual, and polite communication is crucial even in correspondence with insurance companies.
 Avoid emotional or accusatory language, even if you are upset.
-Focus on the facts and clearly articulate your request.
-A common mistake is the omission of important information, such as the insurance number, which can cause delays of up to a week.
-Ensure all necessary documents are attached.
-Before sending a letter, read it carefully to correct any typos or unclear statements.
+Focus on the facts and articulate your concerns precisely.
+A common mistake is missing important information, such as the insurance number, which can lead to delays of up to a week.
+Ensure that all necessary documents are attached.
+Before sending a letter, read it carefully again to correct any typos or unclear statements.
 A second person can be helpful here.
-Remember, the claims handler on the other side only has the information you provide.
-Therefore, good preparation and a complete letter to the insurance company are essential.
-If there are any ambiguities regarding your insurance policy, proactively ask questions.
+Remember that the representative on the other side only has the information you provide.
+Good preparation and a complete letter to the insurance company are therefore essential.
+If you have any uncertainties regarding your insurance policy, proactively ask questions.
 Good communication can often solve many problems in advance.

-Special case of objection: When the insurance rejects a claim
+Special case objection: When the insurance provider refuses a service

-Receiving a claim rejection is frustrating, but it is often not the final say.
+If you receive a claim rejection, it's frustrating, but often not the final word.
 A well-founded appeal can overturn the insurance company's decision.
-Always file your appeal in writing and provide a detailed explanation as to why you consider the rejection unjustified.
-Refer to the relevant sections in your insurance terms and conditions or legal foundations.
-Include all the relevant evidence supporting your position, such as medical reports or expert opinions.
-Set a deadline for the insurance company for a re-assessment, for example, four weeks.
+Always file your appeal in writing and provide detailed reasons why you believe the rejection is unjustified.
+Refer to the relevant passages in your insurance terms or legal foundations.
+Include all relevant evidence that supports your position, such as medical reports or expert opinions.
+Set a deadline for the insurance company to re-evaluate, for example, four weeks.
 A template letter for an appeal can serve as a basis.
 If the appeal is also unsuccessful, you can contact the Insurance Ombudsman.
-This arbitration service can be accessed free of charge and will review the case independently.
+This conciliation body can be contacted free of charge and reviews the case independently.
 The average processing time for an appeal with the insurance company itself can vary between two and six weeks.

-The direct route with insurance doesn't always lead to success, or you might feel unsure.
-Don't hesitate to seek support if needed.
-Consumer centres often offer affordable advice and template letters for various concerns.
-In complex legal matters or cases with high disputed amounts, consulting a specialist lawyer for insurance law can be worthwhile.
-They can assess the chances of success and represent you in correspondence or in court.
-Another point of contact is the previously mentioned Insurance Ombudsman e.V., which acts as an independent mediation body for disputes between consumers and insurance companies.
-The process is usually free for consumers.
-Early and well-founded advice can help you assert your rights effectively and avoid mistakes that could weaken your position.
-Sometimes a discreet hint at our advisory service at nextsure can help you take the right steps.
+The direct route with the insurance company does not always lead to success, or you may feel uncertain.
+Do not hesitate to seek support if needed.
+Consumer advice centres often offer affordable consultations and sample letters for various concerns.
+In cases of complex legal issues or high disputes, consulting a specialist lawyer for insurance law can be beneficial.
+They can assess the chances of success and represent you in correspondence or even in court.
+Another point of contact is the aforementioned Versicherungsombudsmann e.V., which acts as an independent arbitration board mediating disputes between consumers and insurance companies.
+The process is usually free of charge for consumers.
+Early and well-founded advice can help you effectively assert your rights and avoid mistakes that could weaken your position.
+Sometimes, a discreet hint about our advisory services at nextsure can help you take the right steps.

 FAQ